meilisearch/documentation/reference/api/search.md

 **Expected value**: a positive integer
 **Default value**: `10`

 Configures the number of words to keep around the matching query term when using the [`attributesToCrop`](#attributes-to-crop) parameter.
-This value includes the query terms contained in the cropped text.
+This value includes the query terms contained in the cropped text, as well as terms configured as stop words.

 If `attributesToCrop` is not configured, `cropLength` has no effect on the returned results.

+If `attributesToCrop` uses the `attributeName:number` syntax to specify a custom crop length for an attribute, that value has priority over `cropLength`.

 ### Crop marker